Fuse FM Ballymoney

-fUSe FM Ballymoney (For Ulster Scots Enthusiast's) is the first Ulster Scots Community radio station in the UK.
-Currently ran under the Ullans Speakers Association.
-Broadcasting on FM 107.5, online and via the TuneIn app from their studio based in Ballymoney, Co-Antrim, Northern Ireland within the Fuse Centre.
+fUSe FM Ballymoney (For Ulster Scots Enthusiasts) is the first Ulster Scots community radio station in the UK and is currently run under the Ullans Speakers Association.
+Broadcasting on FM 107.5, online and via the TuneIn app from their studio based in Ballymoney, Co.
+Antrim, Northern Ireland, within the Fuse Centre.

 History

 In 2007 a small group of individuals formed a group known back then as the ‘North Antrim Events and Media’ group.
 One of the first projects undertaken by the group was a new concept proposed by the Ulster Scots Agency, an Ulster-Scots radio station, to be known as fUSe fm (For Ulster-Scots Enthusiast's).

 The group's 1st broadcast was very basic, broadcasting out of Ballymoney Orange hall.
 Back at this stage all the music was played off CD's with no modern technologies running the stations broadcast.
 One of the driving features behind the station was that the programing was broadcast by local folk speaking in Ulster-Scots and the listener's ability to text the station and presenters directly for all their song requests and shout outs, a feature which still exists today.

 The group quickly realised their broadcast was popular and made plans to repeat its success the following year with another two short RLS last 4 weeks each again supported by the Ulster Scots Agency.

 At the same time another group was being formed called the ‘Ullans Speakers Association’ who planned to open a language and cultural centre in the town.
 With funding, yet again from the Ulster Scots Agency, the Ullans Speakers Association opened the Ullans Centre in Victoria Street.
 Within this centre a new comfortable purpose build broadcast studio was constructed on the first floor which allowed fUSe fm now to have a permanent base along with a change in name from North Antrim Events and Media to fUSe fm Ballymoney.

 New up to date equipment was purchased allowing the station more independence and the ability to train while the station was not broadcasting which saw fUSe fm becoming more and more professional with each new broadcast.
 The new studio also gave the group the ability to broadcast the station online reaching even more listeners not just around Northern Ireland, or indeed the Uk but right across the world with messages of support being received from America on several occasions. fUSe fm was also able to broadcast to local lads who were on tours of duty in Iraq and Afghanistan which various regiments, allowing them to hear a taste of home in the middle of these war zones.